 From its antique and specialty stores to its shade-drenched streets, Olde Towne’s Business District is a history lover’s dream come true.
 Look in awe and get lost in the detailed architecture of these historic buildings.

-A troupe of knowledgeable and entertaining actors can be found strolling the streets of Olde Towne entertaining guests by giving private tours of historic Olde Towne Portsmouth.
-You can book a private tour with them or take advantage of one of their scheduled tours.
+A troupe of knowledgeable and entertaining performers can be found strolling the streets of Olde Towne in the guise of Portsmouth citizens who made their mark on the history of their city and the nation.
+Book a private tour with them or take advantage of one of their scheduled tours.

 Walk Along the Path of History